Program Resident Education

 Number of hours didactics

-Every fellow gets weekly didactics during the fellow curriculum by US faculty; resident didactics are variable; we teach a 2day full US lectures for intern orientation, 2-3 lectures per year at the resident core curriculum, direct one full US workshop and 4-5 mini-workshops for resident education, 4 US courses for pre-clinical medical student education, 12 US courses for clinical medical students, 2 courses for nurses, 2 courses for NP/PA, two yearly CME workshop, and 2-4 for EM faculty education per year
+Every fellow receives weekly didactic training by the core US faculty.
+Resident didactics are variable, and fellows will help teach these didactic sessions; 2 days are dedicated to US education during intern orientation, and residents also receive 2-3 US lectures per year for their core curriculum.
+Fellows will direct one full US workshop and 4-5 mini-workshops for resident education, 4 US courses for pre-clinical medical student education, 12 US courses for clinical medical students, 2 annual CME workshops, and 2-4 EM faculty development sessions per year.
+Fellows may also participate in courses for the PICU fellows, surgery residents, nurses, and NP/PA students.

-Regular workshops are carried out to train rotating residents and medical students in ultrasound, as well as workshops for EM residents and faculty in our Core Curriculum.
-We teach a dedicated intensive two day ultrasound workshop during new intern orientation.
-Educationally, as part of this training, we meet with residents to review their scans (done here at Stanford as well as the other affiliated institutions - Kaiser, Santa Clara Valley Medical Center) and provide constructive feedback.
+Regular workshops are carried out to train rotating residents and medical students in POCUS, as well as workshops for EM residents and faculty in our core curriculum.
+As part of this training, we meet with residents to review their scans (done here at Stanford as well as the other affiliated institutions - Kaiser, Santa Clara Valley Medical Center) and provide constructive feedback.